-Selected applicants will be invited to the campus of the University of South Carolina School of Medicine Greenville to participate in an interview day.
-The day begins with a lunch and information session during which time applicants have the opportunity to meet with current medical students and members of the Dean’s cabinet.
-Each applicant will then have two interviews with a member of the Admissions Committee.
-Applicants will also rotate through a "Multiple Mini-Interview" session before ending the day with a meeting with our Financial Aid counselor, Director of Student Services and a tour of the medical school.
-The interview day begins at 10:45 AM and generally ends at approximately 5:00 PM.
+Selected applicants will be invited to participate in a virtual interview day via Cisco Webex Meetings with the University of South Carolina School of Medicine Greenville.
+The day begins with an information session with our Admissions Team and members of our Dean’s Cabinet, followed by a lunch break before beginning interviews.
+Each applicant will have one, 50-minute interview with two members of our Admissions Committee.
+Applicants will also rotate through a "Multiple Mini-Interview" session before ending the day learning about Financial Aid and Student Success Resources, and meeting with current students.
+The interview day begins at 10:00 a.m.
+EST and generally ends at approximately 4:30 p.m.
+EST.

-The purpose of the interview is to help the admissions committee evaluate both the non-cognitive and cognitive qualities of the applicant.
-Non-cognitive qualities include, for example, motivation, maturity, integrity, sensitivity, interpersonal skills, warmth, intellectual curiosity, the ability to withstand stress, ability to overcome adversity, and basis for the decision to pursue a medical career.
+The purpose of the interview day is to help the admissions committee evaluate both the non-cognitive and cognitive qualities of the applicant.
+Non-cognitive qualities include: motivation, maturity, integrity, sensitivity, interpersonal skills, warmth, intellectual curiosity, the ability to withstand stress, ability to overcome adversity, and basis for the decision to pursue a medical career.
 The interview also offers an opportunity to discuss the applicant's academic record, medically related experiences and extracurricular and volunteer activities.
-During the interview the applicant is provided with additional information about the content and delivery of the curriculum, opportunities for research and the Greenville Health System.
+During the interview day, the applicant is provided with additional information about the content and delivery of the curriculum, opportunities for research and Prisma Health-Upstate.
 Ample time is also allowed for the applicant to ask questions of the interviewer.

 The Traditional Interview

-Applicants will have two individual 30-minute interviews.
-Interviews are conducted by members of the Admissions Committee.
+Applicants will have one 50-minute interview.
+Interviews are conducted by members of the Admissions Committee, with two interviewers conducting each interview.
 While both interviewers will have access to the applicant's entire application, one of the two interviewers will focus on the applicant's interpersonal and communication skills, integrity, professionalism and response to specific matrix questions.
-The other interviewer will focus on the applicant's academic background (GPA, MCAT score, undergraduate major(s), additional degree(s), etc.) while also offering the applicant an opportunity to provide additional details about his/her application, experiences and reasons for choosing a career in medicine.
+The other interviewer will focus on the applicant's academic background (GPA, MCAT score, undergraduate major(s), additional degree(s), etc.) while also offering the applicant an opportunity to provide additional details about their application, experiences and reasons for choosing a career in medicine.